 Cultural traditions to discover

 During your stay, you’re sure to be invited to their table to taste traditional dishes.
 You’ll taste your share of exotic game like caribou stew, for example.
 The local cuisine adapts to the seasonal products available.
-In addition, in some communities that use Facebook, the Aboriginals will share their delicious dishes for you to taste, some inspired by their traditions.
-This will help you become more familiar with Aboriginal culture.
+In addition, in some communities that use Facebook, the Indigenous will share their delicious dishes for you to taste, some inspired by their traditions.
+This will help you become more familiar with First Nations culture.

 Life is slower in the North!
 Enjoy your life!